 • Account for bottle dimensions plus access clearance

-• Ensure racks are at least 14.5 inches deep for full bottle support
+• Make sure racks are at least 14.5 inches deep for full bottle support

 Smaller homes present unique challenges for wine storage.
 Look for underutilized spaces like hall closets, below-stair areas, or unused corners that maintain stable conditions.
-Converting awkward spaces into functional wine storage preserves both your collection and your home's flow.
+I’ve worked with a lot of clients who assumed they needed a full wine cellar, when really they just needed one well-planned area that kept the bottles protected and easy to access.

 Organization Methods: Finding Your System